 Satellite is changing what it means to be connected.
 It provides connectivity in the most difficult to serve areas and enables new and exciting use cases

-Satellite solutions are going through a major evolution with the support of satellite consultants like us.
-Falling costs of airtime are opening up new business cases, for example, within IoT.
-In short, satellite connectivity can complete and augment terrestrial and cellular networks for truly global coverage.
-New capabilities are leading the ecosystem to innovate and traditional CSPs are revisiting their positioning and strategies.
+In short, satellite connectivity can complete and augment terrestrial networks.
+Truly global coverage is within grasp.
+New capabilities are leading the ecosystem to innovate and traditional communication service providers are revisiting their positioning and strategies.

-Through our services, RDC supports strategic decision making to take full advantage of the satellite opportunity.
-Our experience as satellite consultants includes a complete go-to-market strategy for Ground Control, a leading Sat-comms IoT provider.
-We can help design a future-proof go-to-market strategy and apply satellite capabilities to your existing business.
+RDC supports strategic decision making to take full advantage of the satellite opportunity.
+Our experiences include a complete go-to-market strategy for Ground Control, a leading Sat-comms IoT provider.
+We recently led commercial and financial due diligence for a remote satellite connectivity firm.
+Our goal is to design future-proof strategies and use satellite to bring your business into the space age.

 At RDC we can support you with: